-‘World’s Hottest Weather Girl’ Yanet Garcia Drives Fans Wild In Incredibly Short Daisy Dukes
+‘World’s Hottest Weather Girl’ Yanet Garcia Poses With Boyfriend While Wearing Incredibly Short Daisy Dukes

 As those who follow Yanet on social media know, the woman who has been named “The World’s Hottest Weather Girl” has been stunning her Instagram followers in a number of killer shots since her wildly popular account was created, and she’s definitely no stranger to showing off her flawless figure for fans.
 The brunette beauty boasts a following of over 11.6 million and that number rises on a daily basis.
 In the most recent photo that was shared for fans, she sizzled once again.

 In the shot, the stunner posed against an orange background with her boyfriend just behind her.
-The bombshell leaned back into her boyfriend’s arms and looked up and him with a surprised look on her face.
+The bombshell leaned back into her boyfriend’s arms and looked up at him with a surprised look on her face.
 Yanet wore her long, dark locks down and curled as well as a stunning face of makeup that included eyeliner, mascara, blush, and lipstick.

 Yanet put her amazing figure on full display in a long sleeve black shirt and a pair of insanely short, distressed daisy dukes that showed off her toned and tanned legs.
 The weather girl completed her look with a pair of white sneakers.
 Her boyfriend looked casual, just like his counterpart in the shot, rocking a white button-down shirt and black pants.